 Off-Peak Day and Super Off-Peak Day tickets are valid for travel on the date shown on your ticket and until 04:29 on the following day, by which time all travel must be completed.

-If the route shown on the ticket has a †, the ticket includes the cost of travelling between certain London Stations (e.g. between Liverpool St and Paddington) by either London Underground, Docklands Light Railway (DLR) or First Capital Connect (Thameslink Route) services appropriate to the route of the journey being made.
+If the route shown on the ticket has a †, the ticket includes the cost of travelling between certain London Stations (e.g. between Liverpool St and Paddington) by London Underground, Docklands Light Railway (DLR), Thameslink or Elizabeth line services appropriate to the route of the journey being made.

 Other than to change trains, a break of journey at intermediate London Underground or DLR stations is NOT permitted.

 Conditions of use

 You must travel in the class of accommodation shown on your ticket.